A Foodcentric Life

 Easy Blueberry Compote Recipe

-If You Make Mustard Aioli
+If You Make Dijonnaise

 Please let me know by leaving a comment.
 I love to hear from you and your comments help other readers too.
 And please leave a ⭐⭐⭐⭐⭐.
 Thank you!